Royal Wootton Bassett

-Royal Wootton Bassett /ˈrɔɪəl ˈwʊtən ˈbæsɪt/, formerly Wootton Bassett, is a market town and civil parish in Wiltshire, England, with a population of 13,570 at the 2021 Census.
+Royal Wootton Bassett /ˈrɔɪəl ˈwʊtən ˈbæsɪt/, formerly Wootton Bassett, is a market town and civil parish in Wiltshire, England, with a population of 13,570 at the 2021 census.
 In the north of the county, it lies 6 mi to the west of the town of Swindon and 10 mi northeast of Calne.

 The town was granted royal patronage in March 2011 by Elizabeth II in recognition of its role in the early-21st-century military funeral repatriations, which passed through the town.
-This honour was officially conferred in a ceremony on 16 October 2011 – the first royal patronage to be conferred upon a town (as distinguished from a borough or county) since 1909.
+The honour was officially conferred in a ceremony on 16 October 2011 and was the first royal patronage to be conferred upon a town (as distinct from a borough or county) since 1909.

 History

 Iron Age

 In June and July of 2014, an excavation carried out by AC archaeology at the Royal Wootton Bassett Sports Hub found the remains of a roundhouse.
 The roundhouse would have been 9m in diameter and is most likely to be from the Iron Age.
 To the west of the roundhouse, a field boundary was exposed with mid to late Iron Age pottery found in the fill.
+It has also been suggested that Brynards Hill was an Iron Age farming settlement and was not a hillfort.